rvesse/stardog-docs/src/docs/admin.html.md

 Stardog provides Windows batch (`.bat`) files for use on Windows; they provide roughly the same set of functionality provided by the Bash scripts which are used on \*nix systems.
 There are however, a few small differences between the two.
-You cannot change the logfile with the global `--logfile` option using the .bat scripts, it will always just log to the console.
-Additionally, when you start a server with `server start`, this does not detach to the background, it will run in the current console.
+When you start a server with `server start`, this does not detach to the background, it will run in the current console.